 Capturing market share

 The downstream solar (TAN) business is all about capturing market share.
-Because the solar lease contracts and power purchase agreements (PPAs) lasts typically for 20 years, a company with higher market share in the mature stage will make more money than the company with less market share.
-Moreover, operating expenses decrease as the company reaches the mature stage, thereby increasing its margins.
+Because solar lease contracts and PPAs (power purchase agreements) last typically for 20 years, a company with higher market share in the mature stage will make more money than a company with less market share.
+Moreover, operating expenses decrease as the company reaches the mature stage, thereby increasing margins.